Whatsapp Icon

 • Radiation Therapy:

 High-energy rays are used to target and kill cancer cells.
-Radiation therapy is usually localized, meaning it targets the tumor and the immediate surrounding areas.
+Radiation therapy is usually localized, meaning it targets the tumour and the immediate surrounding areas.

 • Immunotherapy:

-This treatment boosts the body's natural defenses to fight cancer.
+This treatment boosts the body's natural defences to fight cancer.
 Immunotherapy uses substances made by the body or in a laboratory to improve or restore immune system function.

 • Targeted Therapy: